Your consumer rights in the event of a flight cancellation

 All other flights €600

-If you choose the option of rerouting onto another flight your compensation will depend on the distance of your flight and the delay you experienced in reaching your final destination:
+If your flight is delayed, or you choose the option of rerouting onto another flight, your compensation will depend on the distance of your flight and the delay you experienced in reaching your final destination:

 Type of flight Delay Compensation